 For instance, one of the best things about snickerdoodles is their crackly cinnamon sugar crust.
 If we instead sprinkle a pan of blondies with cinnamon sugar, we risk losing all that surface area and might not get a satisfying amount of coverage.

 And what about the brown sugar that we’re leaving out of the blondies?
-While it’s not an essential component, is it something we’re going to miss?
+While not 100% essential, will we miss it?
 Or are we adding another similar flavor or texture to compensate?

 Finally, we’ve got the problem of a moderately sweet cookie that’s also going to be stuffed with chocolate chips, which might just push them over the edge to cloying territory.